ufs-community/ufs-srweather-app/docs/UsersGuide/source/FAQ.rst

 advance the workflow, the job will be resubmitted.

 ===========================
-How do I change the domain?
+How do I change the grid?
 ===========================
-To change the predefined domain, you need to modify the ``PREDEF_GRID_NAME`` variable in the ``config.sh`` script which the user has created to generate an experiment configuration and workflow.
+To change the predefined grid, you need to modify the ``PREDEF_GRID_NAME`` variable in the ``config.sh`` script which the user has created to generate an experiment configuration and workflow.
-Users can choose from one of three predefined domains for the SRW Application:
+Users can choose from one of three predefined grids for the SRW Application:

 .. code-block:: console